jawg/maplibre-gl-android-examples/README.md

-# Integrating Jawg Maps with Mapbox GL Android : Examples
+# Integrating Jawg Maps with MapLibre GL Android : Examples

-Welcome to our example repository to integrate Jawg with Mapbox GL Android.
+Welcome to our example repository to integrate Jawg with MapLibre GL Android.

 Don't forget to set your access token in [strings.xml](./app/src/main/res/values/strings.xml).
 If you don't have any access token yet, get one on [Jawg Lab](https://jawg.io/lab).